aliazargashb/user_and_group_management/README.md

 This project is structured to manage data center fabric infrastructure using Ansible, organized with inventories, group variables, host-specific configurations, and playbooks to configure different sets of devices such as leafs, spines, and superspines.

 ## Project Structure
+In the following structure, roles will be placed under the `roles` directory. each role has it's own readme in it's directory.

 ```bash
 ├── ansible.cfg
 ├── DCF-LAB.png